TatianaFokina/a11y-blog/src/en/articles/how-to-protect-users-with-epilepsy-and-vd/index.md

 ---
-title: How to avoid harming users with epilepsy and vestibular impairment
+title: Thinking about users with seizures and vestibular conditions
 description: What if the user gets motion sickness because of a website?
 What if he or she has an epileptic seizure?
-Let's look at what interfaces for users with epilepsy and vestibular impairment should look like.
+Let's look at what interfaces for users with seizures and vestibular conditions should look like.
 ogImage: cover.png
 keyTheme:
     - Usability